Our Role in the History of Jewish Life at Princeton University

 1993- The Center for Jewish Life (CJL) opens.
 It operates as a partnership between Princeton University and Hillel International and provides for the social, educational, religious, and spiritual needs of the Jewish community on campus.

-Today- CJL connects with over 70% of Jewish students at Princeton, fosters partnerships and collaborations with all segments of the university, develops the next generation of Jewish leaders, and works to ensure the continued vibrancy of Jewish life on campus.
+Today- CJL connects with over 84% of Jewish students at Princeton, fosters partnerships and collaborations with all segments of the university, develops the next generation of Jewish leaders, and works to ensure the continued vibrancy of Jewish life on campus.
+More recent endeavors include the formation of Koleinu, the Jewish a capella group on campus and students groups such as JLATS, JASIANS and LGBTQ*J.